I can’t remember where I first saw this book, but you do NOT forget a title like How Not to Hate Your Husband After Kids.

 The clincher for this book was that it’s just delightfully written.
 It’s funny and clever, full of amusing and interesting stories, and the research is shared in a way that makes it meaningful and fascinating.

-Pretty much, I can’t recommend this book highly enough.
+Pretty much, I can’t recommend How Not to Hate Your Husband After Kids highly enough.

 Would it be weird to give this as a baby shower gift?
 Obviously, packaged with a board book copy of Goodnight Moon.